 Sexual Activities Laws

 Even some voluntary sexual activities are restricted under state consensual sexual activity laws.
-These regulations tend reflect the social norms of particular states at a particular time and in some cases states still have old prohibited consensual sexual activities laws on the books.
+These regulations tend to reflect the social norms of particular states at a particular time.
+In some cases, states still have old prohibited consensual sexual activities laws on the books.

 Consensual Sexual Activity Laws in South Carolina